 In the city of churches, we Adelaidians like to think we know most of the things to do in our beautiful little city.
 However, many of us rarely venture out into the ‘wilderness’ and out of the comfort of the metropolitan area.
 Boy are many of us missing out.
-Three hours away from Adelaide is a 6.5 kilometer stretch of sand so magnificent I want everyone from A-town to experience it in 2017.
+Three hours away from Adelaide is a 6.5 kilometer stretch of sand so magnificent I want everyone from A-town to experience it.
 I am talking about Formby Bay.

-To reach the bay a 30 minute drive from Marion Bay will lead to a small street sign pointing down a gravel road.
+To reach the bay a 30-minute drive from Marion Bay will lead to a small street sign pointing down a gravel road.
 As I turned down the road with my cousin in the car beside me, little did we know we were on the path to paradise.

 The end of the road is met with a carpark, on the edge of a steep cliff.
-We noticed another car parked but couldn’t see any people.
+We noticed another car park but couldn’t see any people.
 It turns out to reach Formby Bay you need to park your car and head to the right along a well-maintained path, which is lined on either side by carefully placed rocks.

 We walked for fifteen minutes, stopping to marvel at the water clarity and the variation of colors the coastline was producing.
 The dry, white sand dunes contrast starkly with the refreshing crystal azure water.
-It was this contrast of dry rock, cliffs and sand dunes that I enjoyed so much while catching waves in the crisp water of the ocean.
+It was this contrast of dry rock, cliffs, and sand dunes that I enjoyed so much while catching waves in the crisp water of the ocean.

 I threw on my fins and headed out into the mild break known as The Spit.
-I’m not sure if it picks up on other days, but as I body surfed towards the shore I enjoyed the the perfect conditions.
+I’m not sure if it picks up on other days, but as I body surfed towards the shore I enjoyed the perfect conditions.

-We baked in the 38 degree sun for several hours, soothing our skin in the crystal clear water every so often.
+We baked in the 38-degree sun for several hours, soothing our skin in the crystal clear water every so often.
 After the group of surfers departed, only one other group of people joined us on the beach during the whole afternoon.

-Formby Bay quickly rose into my top South Australia Beaches thanks to it’s isolation, water clarity, waves, sand dunes and cliffs.
+Formby Bay quickly rose into my top South Australia Beaches thanks to its isolation, water clarity, waves, sand dunes, and cliffs.